Azerbaijan`s daily COVID-19 recoveries more than infections

 AzerTAg.az

-The country's death toll from the disease rose to 575, with one new fatality reported over the last 24 hours.
+The country's death toll from the disease rose to 578, with two new fatalities reported over the last 24 hours.

 © Content from this site must be hyperlinked when used.